Normal processing time

 You can submit your application in person at SIRI’s branch offices in Copenhagen, Odense, Aarhus, Aalborg, Esbjerg, Sønderborg and on Bornholm.

 Remember to book an appointment at SIRI.
-Before you submit your application to SIRI, you must book an appointment
+Book an apppointment before you submit your application to SIRI

 You must always bring your original passport when you appear in person at one of SIRI's branch offices